Methods of arbitrary optimal order with tetrahedral finite-element meshes forming polyhedral approximations of curved domains: Error estimates

 From classical results, for a mesh-independent constant $C_{V}$ it holds

 Therefore, combining \eqref{errestconvex}, \eqref{interP1} and \eqref{L2est3}, and setting $\tilde{\mathcal C}_0=C_{\Omega} C_{V} {\mathcal C}(f,0)$ we have,

-In \eqref{L2est4} the functionals $c_h$ and $d_h$ account for method's nonconformity in three-dimension space, in contrast to its two-dimensional version.
+In \eqref{L2est4} the functionals $c_h$ and $d_h$ account for the discontinuity of functions in $W_h^0$, which does not occur in the two-dimensional case.
 The functionals $b_{ih}$ for $i=1,2,3,4$ in turn are residual-like terms that also appear in the two-dimensional case, though in a significantly simpler form.
 That is why it is necessary to carry out a thorough study of the latter too, which we do next.\\ As for $b_{1h}$ we first note that according to \eqref{normaltrace} we have,

 Moreover we have,